CDRT/docs/bios/settings/thinkstation/passwordpolicies.md

 1. **Enabled** – select this option to show the POST 0199 error and prompt for password.
 Default.
 2. Disabled – Select to hide the POST 0199 error and proceed without any user action required.

+?> If "Password count Exceed Error" is enabled, then after the 3 attempts with incorrect password system will show 0199 error.
+By pressing F2 the error can be bypassed, and user can work with the system.
+But 0199 error will be shown until someone enters bios with correct SVP to clear the error condition by pressing F10 or save the settings after this have been verified.
+In case a user wants to change bios settings and uses the wrong password, the system will deny access and after the third wrong password all other attempts will be neglected.
+No further changes can be made then, and user needs to reboot.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 |  |  |  | Both |